actionml/docs.actionml.com/pio_by_actionml.md

 ## ActionML's PredictionIO v0.9.7-aml

- - Implements the `SelfCleaningDataSource` for the EventStore.
+ - {{> pioversion}} implements the `SelfCleaningDataSource` for the EventStore.
 This allows any template to specify a moving window of events in time, enable de-duplication of events, and compact $set/$unset property change events (see description below)
  - Implements `NullModel` for templates that do not store models in existing PIO data stores.
 The Universal Recommender requires this feature since it stores models in Elasticsearch.
  - Does not implement SSL/HTTPS and so operates with all existing SDKs
  - Requires Java 7, but works with Java 8

-## Use ActionML's PredictionIO v0.9.6
+## Use ActionML's PredictionIO {{> pioversion}}

 - you don't want SSL/HTTPS **or**
 - you want [The Universal Recommender](/docs/ur) v0.3.0+ **or**
 - you want to use the new [SelfCleaningDataSource](/docs/pio_versions) to maintain a fixed duration window of data for apps, aging out old data.

 Installation instructions [here](docs/install).

-**Note**: ActionML maintains a merged version for people who need SSL and other features of the ActionML v0.9.6 in a branch so contact ActionML on our [Google Group](https://groups.google.com/forum/#!forum/actionml-user) or email [support@actionml.com](mailto:support@actionml.com?subject=Need SSL/HTTPS Version of ActionML's PredictionIO v0.9.6) for instructions.
+**Note**: ActionML maintains a merged version for people who need SSL and other features of the ActionML {{> pioversion}} in a branch so contact ActionML on our [Google Group](https://groups.google.com/forum/#!forum/actionml-user) or email [support@actionml.com](mailto:support@actionml.com?subject=Need SSL/HTTPS Version of ActionML's PredictionIO v0.9.6) for instructions.

 ## Salesforce's PredictionIO v0.9.6